 The full form of TDS is Tax Deducted at Source, i.e. tax deducted by assesses like employers, contractors promoters or any other person making any payment to any other person.
-TDS Returns Filing is compulsory for everyone making any payment to its employees, freelancers, etc. This article covers all the aspects of TDS return filing like its procedure, its due date, forms used to file it etc.
+TDS Returns Filing is compulsory for everyone making any payment to its employees, freelancers, etc. This article covers all the aspects of TDS returns filing like its procedure, its due date, forms used to file it etc.

 All about TDS Returns Filing

-There is a difference between TDS, TDS Return and TDS Return filing; BUT MOST PEOPLE get confused between these three.
+There is a difference between TDS, TDS Return and TDS Return filing; But most people get confused between these three.
 Therefore, I have come up with the perfect definition of these three terms, which I hope will be able to end your confusion.

 What is TDS?